Weekly Natural Gas Recap - Where Is Natural Gas Storage Headed?

 If the market tightness continues, we see storage falling below the five-year average sometime at the end of July (base case) to the middle of August (bear case).
 Unless prices move sharply above the fundamental supported price (price level determined by sensitivity in power burn), we do not see the market tightness disappearing anytime soon.

-For more detailed reports on the current fundamentals along with natural gas trader commentary, please consider signing up for HFI Research .
+For more detailed reports on the current fundamentals along with natural gas trader commentary, please consider signing up for HFI Research.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.